Mosaic Age - Art in Light

 Frequently asked questions

-Does my Mosaic Age lamp come with a bulb, or do I need to buy one separately?
+Does a Mosaic Age lamp come with a bulb included?

-Can I use a smart bulb with my mosaic lamp?
+Can I use a dimmable or smart bulb in a mosaic lamp?

 Continue reading